dvoytik/kompusim/README.md

 # Kompusim

 Kompusim is a simple CPU / SoC ISA level simulator.
-It only supports `RISC-V` ISA currently.
+Currently, it supports only `RISC-V` ISA.
 It is still heavily under construction.

 ## How to run